Union station (TTC): Station decor

 When the station opened in 1954, the wall coverings were glossy yellow Vitrolite tiles with red lettering and trim, and the station name on the walls was in the TTC's unique Toronto Subway Font.
 During renovations in the 1980s, the yellow Vitrolite tiles were replaced with brown ceramic tiles and vinyl siding, and the station font was changed to Univers.

-The 2011–2015 station expansion replaced these tiles and panels with white tiles and black trim, and the font used to render the station name was returned to its original Toronto Subway typeface.
+The 2011 to 2015 station expansion replaced these tiles and panels with white tiles and black trim, and the font used to render the station name was returned to its original Toronto Subway typeface.

 As part of the second platform project, a glass wall was built to block off the southern side of the old platform, since it now only serves the University line.
 It features the art piece "Zones of Immersion" by Stuart Reid, a professor at the OCAD University The work comprises 166 large glass panels, each measuring more than one by two metres, extending 170 m along the length of the platform.
 Mostly transparent, it is visible from both the Yonge and University platforms.
 Each panel contains images or words, many based on sketches that Reid drew while riding the subway.
 Public reaction towards the art piece has been mixed, with some users of the station finding it "tragic" or "dark and depressing".